IstvanGercsak/TheMonkees/README.md

 - As a user I want to see the hover effect on the buttons so that I can see there is interaction wih that element.
 - As a user I want to see the hover effect on the social link so that I can see there is interaction wih that element.
 - As a user I want to see the hover effect on the rows on the tour info page so that I can see which row I selected.
 - As a user I want to see the "Buzz" effect on the navigation row on every page so that I get feedback about the navigation option.
+- As a user I want to see effect on the rows on the Tour Info page so that I can see which row am I at the moment.

 ### Media: